prod0ad/Ancient-Total-War/README.md

 A Hellenistic/Roman Republic era mod for Unciv.
 In early alpha stage, expect missing features.<br>

+The mod can finally be downloaded directly in game!
+Many recent changes are higly experimental and unbalanced for now though.
+Feedback is welcome in the Unciv Discord -> Mods -> Ancient Total War<br>

 The main features include:<br>
 - Revised, ancient-only tech tree.<br>
 - About 25 civs and 70 city-states from the Hellenistic/Roman Republican era.<br>